grahamwhaley/runtime/docs/architecture/architecture.md

 1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know on which pod the container it is trying to to `delete` is running.
-2. `cc-runtime` sends an hyperstart `DESTROYPOD` command to `destroy` the pod holding the container running on the guest.
-The command is sent to `cc-proxy` who forwards it to the right hyperstart instance running in the appropriate guest.
+2. `cc-runtime` sends an agent `DESTROYPOD` command to `destroy` the pod holding the container running on the guest.
+The command is sent to `cc-proxy` who forwards it to the right agent instance running in the appropriate guest.
-3. After deleting the last running pod, `hyperstart` will gracefully shut the virtual machine down.
+3. After deleting the last running pod, the `agent` will gracefully shut the virtual machine down.
 4. `cc-runtime` sends the `BYE` command to `cc-proxy`, to let it know that a given virtual machine is shut down. `cc-proxy` will then clean all its internal resources associated with this